rust-tw/book-tw/src/ch08-02-strings.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-16/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-16: Using a string slice after appending its
+<span class="caption">範例 8-16: Using a string slice after appending its
 contents to a `String`</span>

 If the `push_str` method took ownership of `s2`, we wouldn’t be able to print